HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-09-04-From-Academia-to-Data-Science.md

 In smaller companies a large chunk of your time will be spent on (3).
 Right now it takes up more than 80% of my time.
-In larger organizations, this figure will will be a much lower.
+In larger organizations, this figure will be much lower.
 In particular the operational burden might rest entirely upon another team.
-Nevertheless, getting your models operational is critical for the the value you deliver to the company.
+Nevertheless, getting your models operational is critical for the value you deliver to the company.
 A good understanding of what it takes to run code in production will help you to become more effective.

 ## How to get there?